Task types

 5. Create an activity (hours registration)) for this task.

-Example task step 3 Approval of realization
+Step 3 Approval of realization

 Click on > in front of the task with Realized status.
 The following screen is opened: